sendbird/sendbird-syncmanager-android/README.md

 });
 ```

+Once it is delivered to a collection, it'd not only apply the change into the current collection but also propagate the event into other collections so that the change could apply to other views automatically.
 It works only for messages sent by `currentUser` which means the message sender should be `currentUser`.

 ### Connection Lifecycle